chastitywhiterose/Chad/Chad-Story.md

 # Chapter 3: The Secrets of Chad and Matt

-\
 Chad had made a promise to help train his friend Matt in soccer.
-Matt did not play professionally but he was a friend that Chad had played with since childhood.
-The two did almost everything together.\
+Matt did not play professionally, but he was a friend that Chad had played with since childhood.
+The two did almost everything together.
-\

 One day, Chad called and asked Matt when they could schedule a time to practice soccer.
 Matt suggested Wednesday afternoon before church.
-They agreed to meet at 4 PM and practice for fun, and Chad would help Matt get better at soccer.\
+They agreed to meet at 4 PM and practice for fun, and Chad would help Matt get better at soccer.

-\
-Chad gave him some tips that Matthew understood, and they did have some fun, but then Matt suddenly turned serious and asked.\
+Chad gave him some tips that Matthew understood, and they did have some fun, but then Matt suddenly turned serious and asked.
-\

 "Chad, why are you helping me?
-It's not like I play in your league, and you have more important things to do," said Matt\
+It's not like I play in your league, and you have more important things to do," said Matt
-\
-\

 "More important than playing with my best friend?
-Nonsense!" said Chad.\
+Nonsense!" said Chad.

-\
-"We are friends no matter what, right Chad?" asked Matt.\
+"We are friends no matter what, right, Chad?" asked Matt.

-\
-"Of course, till death do us part!" joked Chad\
+"Of course, till death do us part!" joked Chad
-\

 "Chad, there is something I need to tell you.
-I have done something horrible," said Matt.\
+I have done something horrible," said Matt.
-\

 "Whatever you have done, I can forgive you.
-I am here if you need to talk about it," said Chad.\
+I am here if you need to talk about it," said Chad.
-\

 "Thanks, Chad.
 I seem to have a problem with a porn addiction.
 I don't feel right about it, but sometimes I watch porn and pretend in my mind that I am one of those people.
-I can't have a marriage like other people, and sometimes I get jealous of those people I see in movies and even some porn sites." said Matt\
+I can't have a marriage like other people, and sometimes I get jealous of those people I see in movies and even some porn sites," said Matt
-\

 "No need to feel that way, Matt.
-You're a good guy, and I am sure you'll find the right woman one day," said Chad.\
+You're a good guy, and I am sure you'll find the right woman one day," said Chad.
-\

 "Chad, that's the problem.
 I am not looking for a woman.
 I am attracted to men.
-I'm gay, and I watch gay porn." said Matt.\
+I'm gay, and I watch gay porn," said Matt.
-\

 "Well, I didn't see that one coming.
 Wait, gay porn exists?
-Is that even legal?" said Chad.\
+Is that even legal?" said Chad.
-\

 "Chad, none of it is legal, but the internet can be a scary place sometimes.
 Sometimes, I see things I shouldn't, and I lose control because I enjoy seeing them, but later, I feel guilty about it.
-I promise myself that I won't look again, but then I remember what I saw and I want to see it again because it made me feel something.
-It is as if there is a part of myself I have never understood." said Matt.\
+I promise myself that I won't look again, but then I remember what I saw, and I want to see it again because it made me feel something.
+It is as if there is a part of myself I have never understood," said Matt.

-\
-\
-"I don't know what you mean at all," said Chad.\
+"I don't know what you mean at all," said Chad.

-\
-\
-"Chad, do you remember how you felt the first time you saw a naked girl?" asked Matt.\
+"Chad, do you remember how you felt the first time you saw a naked girl?" asked Matt.
-\
-\

 "No, I have never seen a naked girl.
 I never hope to see one.
-But I can tell you anyhow I would rather see than be one." said Chad.\
+But I can tell you anyhow I would rather see than be one," said Chad.
-\
-\

 "What do you mean, Chad?
-You dated just about every cheerleader in high school," said Matt.\
+You dated just about every cheerleader in high school," said Matt.

-\
-\
-"Some of them asked me out but then they kind of lost interest when my idea of a date was playing soccer.
-A few times, we went out to dinner or a movie and had some good conversations, but that was all that happened," said Chad.\
+"Some of them asked me out, but then they kind of lost interest when my idea of a date was playing soccer.
+A few times, we went out to dinner or a movie and had some good conversations, but that was all that happened," said Chad.

-\
-"Chad, are you sure you're straight?" asked Matt.\
+"Chad, are you sure you're straight?" asked Matt.
-\

 "Beats me.
 I guess I will find out when I get married.
 I am saving myself for marriage.
-I am a Christian and a virgin." said Chad.\
+I am a Christian and a virgin," said Chad.

-\
-"So you're not mad at me for falling into sin," asked Matt.\
+"So you're not mad at me for falling into sin," asked Matt.
-\

 "I don't really know.
 In any case, it's not my place to judge.
 That's between you and God.
 But perhaps I can distract you from the porn with a good game of soccer.
-If that doesn't work, there is always the board game of chess!."\
+If that doesn't work, there is always the board game of chess!
-\
 "Thanks, Chad.
-Please don't tell anyone about my secret, though," said Matt.\
+Please don't tell anyone about my secret, though," said Matt.

-\
-"I will keep your secret if you keep my secret about being a virgin," said Chad.\
+"I will keep your secret if you keep my secret about being a virgin," said Chad.

-\
-"Chad, we have a deal!" said Matt.\
+"Chad, we have a deal!" said Matt.
-\
-\

 After this conversation, Chad and Matt had a better understanding of each other.
 Before this, Chad had never known Matt was gay, but what difference did it make?
-They had been friends since they were babies because all the children in the town had played together in this very tight-knit community.\
+They had been friends since they were babies because all the children in the town had played together in this very tight-knit community.
-\
-\

 Matt was actually more surprised that Chad was a virgin.
-It was unheard of for a man of his age never to have had sex with anyone.
-Of course, it was against the teachings of the church for anyone to have sex outside of marriage, but it still happened all the time, and so Matt had falsely assumed Chad was like the rest.\
+It was unheard of for a man of his age to have never had sex with anyone.
+Of course, it was against the teachings of the church for anyone to have sex outside of marriage, but it still happened all the time, and so Matt had falsely assumed Chad was like the rest.
-\
-\

 If anything was clear, it was that Chad really was not like the other guys.
 He looked like a man.
 Chad had the best success and reputation in town, but his heart was kind.
 That day, Matt learned that he could talk